mcosbdemo/OSB-ATP/README.md

 - Follow the instruction to -> [Download Kubeconfig](https://docs.cloud.oracle.com/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm)

+- Or click on the **Access Kubeconfig** button on the cluster page.
+Copy and paste the command to download the kubeconfig file.

+  `oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.phx.aaaaaaaaafstentggvsdenzrmyztkmrvga2dszlfmq3tayjwgc3dcobtmmyt --file $HOME/.kube/config --region us-phoenix-1 --token-version 2.0.0`

+  You may to to replace the token-version from 2.0.0 to 1.0.0 as below

+  `oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.phx.aaaaaaaaafstentggvsdenzrmyztkmrvga2dszlfmq3tayjwgc3dcobtmmyt --file $HOME/.kube/config --region us-phoenix-1 --token-version 1.0.0 `

 - Once downloaded your Kubeconfig file, you will need to set your `KUBECONFIG` environment variable to point to the location of your Kubeconfig file.